PayTo payments

 Learn about PayTo, a real-time payment method in Australia.

 PayTo is a real-time payment method in Australia for accepting one-time and recurring payments.
-When paying with PayTo, customers authenticate and approve agreements using their mobile banking app.
+When paying with PayTo, customers authenticate and approve mandates using their mobile banking app or online banking.

 You get delayed notification on whether the payment succeeded or failed.
-Stripe typically sends a notification of the final status of the payment within 60 seconds of the agreement authorization.
+Stripe typically sends a notification of the final status of the payment within 60 seconds of the mandate authorization.

 Payment flows